Rock Machine MC criminal allegations and incidents: Australia

-Also in 2012.
-Members of a Rock Machine chapter in New South Wales had reported links to Serbian organized crime group and used that influence to patch over members of the Comanchero Motorcycle Club in early 2012, causing tension with existing Sydney Comancheros.
+Also in 2012, members of a Rock Machine chapter in New South Wales had reported links to Serbian organized crime group and used that influence to patch over members of the Comanchero Motorcycle Club in early 2012, causing tension with existing Sydney Comancheros.
 One of those Rock Machine members to patch over, Faalau Pisu, was shot dead at a wedding in south-west Sydney on November 5.
 Two days later, the Rock Machine Sydney chapter retaliated against the Comancheros for the murder of Pisu.
 Comancheros member, John Devine, was shot six times at a construction site in Rhodes.
 Devine was the cousin of Comancheros leader, Mark Buddle.
 Australian authorities also reported tensions between the Rock Machine chapter in Maroubra and the Comancheros in Milperra.
 The situation would resolve itself, with Mark bubble, being forced to flee Australia due to a litany of charges against him for unrelated matters.

+In 2013, the Rock Machine had begun to expand into Victoria, Australia.
+They established the Melbourne chapter in the south Melbourne suburb of Dandenong, a territory also controlled by the Bandidos.
+They also would eventually established the Badlands chapter in South Clayton.
+The Rock Machine had also begun to purchase local businesses to expand their influence.
+They operated the Fitzroy bar and had applied for several other business permits in Victoria that were being blocked by authorities.
+The Rock Machine's expansion brought them into conflict with their arch rivals, the Hells Angels.
+Properties belonging to the Rock Machine, including the clubhouse in South Clayton were subject to a drive-by shooting in late 2013.
+Hells Angels and Comancheros had also had their properties attacked by then unknown parties.
+Authorities arrested individuals linked to the Hells Angels in the shootings against RM properties.
+The Hells Angels were reported to have been traveling to bars in regional Victoria looking for Rock Machine members.
+The Rock Machine had its main powerbase localed in Perth.
+They had established their main Perth chapter in 2009.
+In early 2012, a second chapter was established, composed mostly of former Finks.
+It had now passed its probationary period.
+However, on October 1, 2013, the main Perth chapter was frozen due to its members joining the Bandidos.
+Regardless they were still described by media as being strong in Perth, despite the recent setbacks in Western Australia.

 In October 2017, Australian authorities arrested two full-patch members of the Rock Machine's Rock City chapter (West Sydney chapter) located in New South Wales.
 One member, Adam Bourke was a Mixed Martial Arts champion, and former member of the Australian Military.
 He along with another member, Adam Haffenden, were detained and charged.
 Sydney Police charged him for attempting to cut another man's ear off due to an outstanding debt of $11,000.
 A third man, Jeffrey Hall, an associate of the Rock Machine was also arrested.